How to work faster with keyboard shortcuts in Opera

 Ctrl+F5 - Reload page without cache, which is useful if something isn’t loading correctly on the page.

-Ctrl+Shift+T - Reopen the last closed tab.
+Ctrl+Shift+T - Reopen the last closed tab, if you’re wondering how to get a tab back.

 Ctrl+H - Open history shortcut.